 |Credit Type:||Graduate, Undergraduate||Case Credit Type:||Engineering Humanities Credit, Global and Diversity Credit|

 |Total Program Cost:||$2,750||Included in Program Cost:||Admission fees, breakfasts, Excursion, Housing, In-country transportation|

 |Not Included in Program Cost:||Dinner, Flights, Lunch, Passport Fees, Visa fees|

-This 3-credit course is collaboration between Case Western Reserve University and the University of Paris.
+This 3-credit course is a collaboration between Case Western Reserve University and the University of Paris.
 The course includes a ten-day trip to Paris, France over Spring Break.
 This course offers a cross-cultural comparison of the French and American medical systems.
-Students will have the unique opportunity to learn first-hand how the French medical education system is structured and how the social, cultural and political contexts in France shape medical and ethical issues.
-The trip includes guided field experiences in French clinical settings as well as opportunities to engage with French faculty members and physicians about contemporary issues in bioethics.
-Ethical issues that may be considered may include reproductive rights, decision-making involving severely impaired newborns, withholding/withdrawing life-sustaining treatment and issues in organ donation and transplant.
-The course also will also emphasize the role of French culture and history while in Paris with museum and site visits designed to complement seminar content and offer real-life illustrations of course content.
+Students will have the unique opportunity to learn first-hand how the French medical education system is structured and how the social, cultural, and political contexts in France shape medical and ethical issues.
+The trip includes guided field experiences in French clinical settings, as well as opportunities to engage with French faculty members and physicians about contemporary issues in Bioethics.
+Pertinent ethical issues include reproductive rights, decision making involving severely impaired newborns, withholding/withdrawing life-sustaining treatment, and issues in organ donation and transplant.
+The course will also emphasize the role of French culture and history.
+Museum and site visits in Paris are designed to complement and offer real-life illustrations of course content.